openpubkey/openpubkey/docs/pktoken.md

 #### Security

 If configured correctly, GQ-bound PK Tokens offer the same security as nonce or audience bound PK Tokens.
 However GQ-commitment PK Tokens do introduce a security risk from misconfiguration not present in the other cases.
-The risk is that if a GQ signature is not used and an attacker learns the ID Token, the attacker can compute the GQ signature from the RSA signature on a CIC protected header of the attackers choosing.
+The risk is that if a GQ signature is not used and an attacker learns the ID Token, the attacker can compute the GQ signature from the RSA signature on a CIC protected header of the attacker's choosing.

 We mitigate this risk by: